AdityaTheDev/DakshRecruitmentWebsite/README.md

 5.The instagram and twitter logo at the bottom takes one to daksh offical social handles.

-6.Time taken to build this 2:30hrs.
+6.Time taken to build this is 2:30hrs.